-Health and Safety

-One example of where scanning has improved health and safety is the mapping of transport shafts.
+Health and Safety One example of where scanning has improved health and safety is the mapping of transport shafts.
 To comply with safety regulations, surveyors frequently scan the shafts to look for rock movement or deformation that might require further investigation.

-They found that scanning tunnels from the chairlift with a handheld scanner was quicker than previously used conventional methods, like Terrestrial Laser Scanning (TLS) or by hand.
-Handheld scanners only require the operator to take the chairlift down and back up again with the scanner.
+They found that scanning tunnels from the chairlift with a handheld scanner was quicker than previously used conventional methods, like Terrestrial Laser Scanning (TL)S or by hand.
+Handheld scanners only require the operator to ride the chairlift down- and back up again, without interfering with production.
 The scanners are frequently used in these applications and their robust nature means they have never needed repair or maintenance.